zskelto/csoc-RDP-Report/ADS-RDP.md

 * Process monitoring has been deactivated.

 # False Positives
-There are several instances where false positives will occur:
+There are several instances where false positives will occur, including:

 * Users working from home.